eZmaxinc/eZmax-SDK-go/docs/EzsignsignaturepaymentdetailRequest.md

 ### NewEzsignsignaturepaymentdetailRequest

-`func NewEzsignsignaturepaymentdetailRequest(tEzsignsignaturepaymentdetailDescription string, dEzsignsignaturepaymentdetailAmount string, eEzsignsignaturepaymentdetailTaxable FieldEEzsignsignaturepaymentdetailTaxable, ) *EzsignsignaturepaymentdetailRequest`
+`func NewEzsignsignaturepaymentdetailRequest(fkiGlaccountcontainerID int32, tEzsignsignaturepaymentdetailDescription string, dEzsignsignaturepaymentdetailAmount string, eEzsignsignaturepaymentdetailTaxable FieldEEzsignsignaturepaymentdetailTaxable, ) *EzsignsignaturepaymentdetailRequest`

 NewEzsignsignaturepaymentdetailRequest instantiates a new EzsignsignaturepaymentdetailRequest object This constructor will assign default values to properties that have it defined,